Effective gravity and effective quantum equations in a system inspired by walking droplets experiments: Introduction

 \section{Introduction}

-Bouncing droplets experiments, in which droplets bounce and `walk' on a vibrating liquid substrate (initiated in~\cite{yc_walking05} and see \cite{bush_review15} for a review) have shown for the first time that classical and macroscopic systems exhibit quantum-like phenomena.
-The fact that droplets are guided by the wave that they have generated is reminiscent of the {\it pilot wave} suggested by de Broglie~\cite{ldb_ondeguidee1927} (see \cite{yc_wavepartduality11,bush_review15,bush_phystoday16} for a discussion in this context) and more generally of the {\it double solution} program~\cite{ldb_tentative,ldb_interpretation1987} (see~\cite{fargue,double_sol_90ans} for current and well-thought overviews).
-Nevertheless, it seems tricky to mathematically formalise bouncing droplet problems in order to obtain equations close to the ones in corresponding quantum systems.
-To deal with more convenient systems, from the mathematical point of view, we have recently suggested a classical and macroscopic system~\cite{masselotte} -- also inspired by a sliding bead on a vibrating string experiment~\cite{yc_sao1999} -- and, with more success, \cite{conc}.
+Walking droplets experiments, in which droplets bounce and `walk' on a vibrating liquid substrate (initiated in~\cite{yc_walking05}, see \cite{bush_review15} for a review) have shown for the first time that classical and macroscopic systems exhibit quantum-like phenomena.
+The fact that droplets are guided by the wave that they have generated is reminiscent of the {\it pilot wave} suggested by de Broglie~\cite{ldb_ondeguidee1927,solvay_conf1927} (see \cite{yc_wavepartduality11,bush_review15,bush_phystoday16} for a discussion in this context) and, more generally, of the {\it double solution} program~\cite{ldb_tentative,ldb_interpretation1987} (see~\cite{fargue,double_sol_90ans} for current and well-thought overviews).
+Nevertheless, it seems tricky to mathematically formalize walking droplet problems in order to obtain equations close to those found in corresponding quantum systems.
+To deal with more convenient systems, from a mathematical point of view, we have recently suggested a classical and macroscopic system~\cite{masselotte} -- also inspired by an experiment with a sliding bead on a vibrating string~\cite{yc_sao1999} -- and, with more success, the model system~\cite{conc} that we describe below.